 Getting to Bansko is not that difficult, as it is not too far from the capital, and there are numerous public transports that you can use.
 Buses run almost every hour from Sofia to Bansko.
 My personal recommendation is to get tickets in advance from the Central bus station.

 There are also many companies that offer airport shuttle from Sofia Airport to Bansko or rent a car.
 And probably the slowest but also the most interesting and exciting way to get to Bansko is by train.
 Read more here about the experience of getting the Rhodope Narrow Gauge Train, which will take you to Bansko.

 When to Go

 Each year now, I plan at least one or two weekend getaways to Bansko.
 I normally visit the town around mid/late summer or beginning of autumn, and I can say that every time the weather has been absolutely fantastic.
 Personally, I do not massively enjoy Bansko during the ski season, as it gets overcrowded, but I love the town in the summer/autumn season.
-I would suggest a trip around July or August as you will be able to escape from the hot city days and enjoy the pleasant mountain feeling.
+Click here if you would like to learn more about my favourite ski resort in Bulgaria – Borovets.
+Summer in Bansko, however, around July or August is a fantastic way to escape from the hot day in the city and enjoy the pleasant mountain feeling.

-You may wonder what you can do in a ski resort during the warmer seasons, when there is no snow.
-Keep reading and learn my top tips what to do on a summer in Bansko holiday.
+You may wonder what you can do in a ski resort during the warmer seasons when there is no snow.
+Keep reading and learn my top tips on what to do on a summer in Bansko holiday.

 More than half of the mountain’s range area is covered with granite rocks, and you may feel slightly anxious when gazing at it from the distance.
 Don’t let the cold and austere look of the mountain, mislead you, though.
 The mountain’s wildlife is so rich that the north part of the mountain is protected as a national park and is part of the UNESCO World Heritage Sites.
 Click here to check my favourite 6 hikes in Pirin National Park.